-

 Same-sex relationships are legal.

-However, the Mongolian National Human Rights Commission has reported LGBTI individuals can face violence and discrimination.
+However, the Mongolian National Human Rights Commission has reported LGBTQIA+ travellers can face violence and discrimination.

-Members of the LGBTI community have also reported harassment.
+Members of the LGBTQIA+ community have also reported harassment.

 Avoid public displays of affection.